The Persuaders!: Home media

 The entire series was remastered for DVD release in Europe in 2001.

 In 2006, because of its popularity in Britain, a nine-disc DVD special edition boxed set was released, with extra material to the complete, uncut, re-mastered 24-episode series.

 In September 2011, the Region B Blu-ray box set containing all remastered, restored episodes of The Persuaders! was released to considerable praise from reviewers.

 In Region 1, A&E Home Video, under license from Carlton International Media Ltd., released the entire series of the classic '70s British cult adventure series on DVD in two volume sets in 2003/2004.

 On 10 September 2014, it was announced that Visual Entertainment had acquired the rights to the series in Region 1 and would re-release all 24 episodes on DVD on 4 November 2014.

-Remake
+Remake plan

 A motion picture was announced in 2005 with Steve Coogan and Ben Stiller.
 In 2007 Hugh Grant and George Clooney were later announced as the stars with Stiller attached as producer.
 The film was slated for a December 2008 release, but was never completed.

 In popular culture

-The iconic John Barry theme tune was also used as the walk on music by British Two-Tone pioneers The Specials.
+The John Barry theme tune was also used as the walk-on music by British 2 tone pioneers The Specials.